ziryge/supernova/STREAMLIT_CLOUD.md

 # Option 3: OpenAI
 OPENAI_API_KEY = "your_openai_api_key"
 ```

+Note: No API key is needed for web search as SuperNova AI uses DuckDuckGo, which doesn't require an API key.

 You can get API keys from:
 - [Hugging Face](https://huggingface.co/settings/tokens) (free account required)